Sherine Obare: Career

-In 2004 Obare joined Western Michigan University as an Assistant Professor and promoted to tenure in 2009.
+In 2004 Obare joined Western Michigan University as an assistant professor and promoted to tenure in 2009.
 She also works on nanomaterials for drug delivery and chemical sensing.
 She investigated fluorescent chemosensors to monitor for organophosphorous.
 Organophosphorous can inhibit cholinesterase and can have severe environmental and health impacts.
 Obare was awarded an National Science Foundation CAREER Award in 2006.
 This allowed her to develop multi-electron transfer catalysts.
 Obare is interested in multi-electron transfer.
 She has investigated electron transfer from heme-functionalised titanium dioxide to organohalide pollutants.
 She demonstrated that organohalides degrade via multi-electron pathways.
 She has explored new techniques to synthesise and characterise monodisperse nanoparticles.
 The nanoparticles can be used to detect bacteria in waterborne diseases.

-Obare was appointed Associate Dean at Western Michigan University in 2015.
+Obare was appointed associate dean at Western Michigan University in 2015.
 She was responsible for research, education, diversity and global engagement across the university.
 She believes that early authentic research is essential for underrepresented groups to gain rational view of the world.
 From 2017 Obare served as Associate Vice President for Research at Western Michigan University.

 Obare is an associate editor for the Journal of Nanomaterials.
-She moved to the University of North Carolina at Greensboro as Dean of the Joint School of Nanoscience and Nanoengineering.
+She moved to the University of North Carolina at Greensboro as dean of the Joint School of Nanoscience and Nanoengineering.
+In October 2023, Obare was named the Vice Chancellor for Research and Engagement at University of North Carolina at Greensboro.
 Obare chairs the American Chemical Society Award for Incorporation of Sustainability into the Curriculum.